-Dr. Andrey Kovalevsky is a structural biologist, biochemist and instrument scientist on the ORNL IMAGINE neutron crystallographic instrument, HFIR beam line CG-4D.
-Dr. Kovalevsky studied organic chemistry and crystallography at Kharkov State University, Kharkov, Ukraine, receiving M.Sc. degree with Honors, and worked as a Research Assistant at the Nesmeyanov Institute of Organoelement Compounds, Moscow, Russia.
-He received his Ph.D. in Physical Chemistry in 2003 from the University at Buffalo, the State University of New York, working with Prof. Philip Coppens on the development of photocrystallographic technique.
-He studied macromolecular crystallography, biochemistry and molecular biology while working as a Postdoctoral Associate at Georgia State University.
-He held a Director’s Postdoctoral Fellowship while at Los Alamos National Laboratory (LANL) working with Dr. Paul Langan in neutron protein crystallography.
+Dr. Andrey Kovalevsky is a structural biologist, biochemist and a Distinguished R&D Scientist at the Oak Ridge National Laboratory (ORNL).
+Dr. Kovalevsky is also an instrument scientist on the ORNL IMAGINE at HFIR and MaNDi at SNS neutron crystallographic instruments.
+Dr. Kovalevsky received his M.Sc. degree with Honors in 1996 from Kharkiv State University in Ukraine where he studied organic chemistry and crystallography, and his Ph.D. in Physical Chemistry from the University at Buffalo, the State University of New York, with the emphasis on the transition metal chemistry, photo-induced reactivity, and crystallography.
+He did his postdoctoral studies on drug resistance of HIV-1 protease at the Georgia State University and on enzyme catalysis using macromolecular neutron crystallography at Los Alamos National Laboratory (LANL).
 Prior to joining ORNL, he held a position as a Staff Scientist at LANL working on the Protein Crystallography Station.
-Dr. Kovalevsky has authored over 160 peer-reviewed publications; his research has been funded by LANL and ORNL Laboratory Directed Research & Development programs, the US Department of Energy, and the National Institutes of Health.
+Dr. Kovalevsky has authored over 200 publications.
+His research has been funded by the National Institutes of Health (NIH) and the US Department of Energy (DOE).